 - Radiation therapy: Post-mastectomy radiation therapy to the chest wall under the breast that was removed is a standard part of multi-modal therapy for inflammatory breast cancer.
 If a woman received trastuzumab before surgery, she may continue to receive it during postoperative radiation therapy.
-If breast reconstruction is planned, the sequencing of the radiation therapy and reconstructive surgery may be influenced by the method of breast reconstruction used.
-If a breast implant is to be used, the preferred approach is to delay radiation therapy until after the reconstructive surgery.
-If a woman’s own tissues are going to be used in breast reconstruction, it is preferable to delay reconstructive surgery until after the radiation therapy has been completed.
+Breast reconstruction can be performed in women with inflammatory breast cancer.
+However, because of the importance of radiation therapy in treating this disease, experts generally recommend delayed reconstruction.

 - Adjuvant therapy: Adjuvant systemic therapy may be given after surgery to reduce the chance of cancer recurrence.
 This therapy may include additional chemotherapy, antihormonal therapy, targeted therapy (such as trastuzumab), or some combination of these treatments.

 - Supportive/palliative care: The goal of supportive/palliative care is to improve the quality of life of patients who have a serious or life-threatening disease, such as cancer, and to provide support to their loved ones.